 Hikone Castle is an Edo period castle in Shiga Prefecture.
 It’s one of only 12 castles in Japan where the main keep is still standing and one of only 4 that are listed as National Treasures.
-On a previous trip to Japan we visited Himeji Castle during sakura time and my fascination with Japanese castles and their history began.
+We visited Himeji Castle during sakura time on a previous trip to Japan and that’s where my fascination with Japanese castles and their history began.
 On this winter trip we decided to make the day trip north from Kyoto to see Hikone Castle.

 The garden structure looked like it would be pretty through most of the year but nothing was bursting through the snow during our winter visit.
 I’m sure 1-2 months later and the sakura would be out and the gardens returned to their best for the remainder of the year.

-The castle keep (Tenshu) is the Lords inner palace.
-The finish and style seems very similar to what we saw at Himeji Castle and other original castles in Japan.
-The stairs inside are incredibly steep when you consider that the average persons height historically was shorter than it is today and traditional dress of the time wasn’t necessarily tailored for easy movement.
+The castle keep (Tenshu) is the Lord’s inner palace.
+The finish and style seem very similar to what we saw at Himeji Castle and other original castles in Japan.
+The stairs inside are incredibly steep when you consider that the average person’s height historically was shorter than it is today and the traditional dress of the time wasn’t necessarily tailored for easy movement.

 History of Hikone Castle